ElektraInitiative/libelektra/doc/tutorials/notifications.md

 The snippets above omit error handling for brevity.
 The complete code including error handling is available in the
 ["notification reload" example](https://www.libelektra.org/examples/notificationreload).
+This example also omits globals by passing them as user data using the `elektraIo*GetData()` functions.

 ## Emergent Behavior Guidelines